Antoine BRALET

 Theme: AFuTé

-Abstract: The aim of our research is to use deep learning methods to detect landslides in satellite images.
-The study distinguishes between sudden landslides caused by intense rainfall and slow, destructive, long-term landslides.
-Several methods have been implemented: radar-to-optical modality translation for cloud-independent detection, task combination to make translation more relevant, multimodal detection with missing modalities, InSAR dataset creation and neural network explicability are some of the topics covered in this thesis.
+Abstract: The ultimate goal of the research is to detect landslides on satellite images using deep learning methods.
+This study distinguishes between sudden ground movements caused by heavy rainfall and slow movements that are destructive over the long term.
+Several methods have been implemented: translation from radar to optical modality for cloud-independent detection, task combination to make translation more relevant, multimodal detection with missing modalities, creation of InSAR datasets, and explainability of neural networks are all topics that shape the thesis.

-The topic of the researches target sliding areas detections from remote sensing images by using deep learning approaches.
-Both sudden and slow moving phenomena are of interest in the thesis requiring the implementation of several deep learning techniques.
-Among them, the major contributions lie in radar-optical modality translation for weather robust detections, leveraging land-cover classification to increase translation reliability, apply multimodal slide detections algorithms within a missing modality context, create a new InSAR dataset or introduce explainability within the networks.
+The topic of the research targets the detection of sliding areas from remote sensing images using deep learning approaches.
+Both sudden and slow-moving phenomena are of interest in the thesis, requiring the implementation of several deep learning techniques.
+Among them, the major contributions lie in radar-optical modality translation for weather-robust detection, leveraging land-cover classification to increase translation reliability, applying multimodal slide detection algorithms within a missing modality context, creating a new InSAR dataset, and introducing explainability within the networks.

 Keywords: Sliding disasters, Neural Networks, Remote Sensing, Change Detection, Translation, InSAR